-14.2 BASIC IDEAS FOR NUMERICAL MINIMIZATION
+14.3 BASIC IDEAS FOR NUMERICAL MINIMIZATION

-Assume we have a function $q(\mathbf{a})$ , and we wish to obtain a value of a that achieves the minimum for that function.
-Sometimes we can solve this problem in closed form by constructing the gradient and finding a value of a the makes the gradient zero.
+We must now obtain a classifier that minimizes either logistic or hinge loss.
+Assume we have a function $g(\mathbf{a})$ , and we wish to obtain a value of $\mathbf{a}$ that achieves the minimum for that function.
+Sometimes we can solve this problem in closed form by constructing the gradient and finding a value of $\mathbf{a}$ the makes the gradient zero.
 More usually we need a numerical method.
-Implementing these numerical
+Implementing these numerical methods is a specialized business, and it is usual to use general optimization codes.
+This section is intended to sketch how such codes work, so you can read manual pages, etc. more effectively.
+Personally, I am a happy user of Matlab's fminunc, although the many different settings take some getting used to.